sj14/confible/README.md

 priority = 1000
 path = "path/to/target"
 # Enable truncate for erasing target file before writing/updating.
-# If the '-clean-id' or '-clean-all' flag is used, the target file will be completely removed.
+# If the '-clean' flag is used, the target file will be completely removed.
 # Default: "false" (optional).
 truncate = false
 # When any directories need to be created to store the config at the given path,